oleggrishechkin/react-tagged-state/website/docs/api-reference/computed.md

 ```

 - This function is a value container.
 - Read by calling computed without arguments.
-Reading it will add computed to the deps of useSignal, useSelector, createComputed or createEffect.
+Reading it will add computed to the deps of useSelector, createComputed or createEffect.
 - Subscribe to computed by `on` method.
 - Nested computed is allowed.